carolinajimenez26/carolinajimenez26/README.md

 - __[A SSL Certificate Viewer](https://wiki.mozilla.org/Firefox_Security_Newsletter/FSN-2019#Firefox_Security) for Mozilla Firefox 🦊__.
 This was my internship project there.
 (Tip: you can see the project landed in Firefox, just typing _about:certificate_ in the search bar 🔥)

+- __A web page for [jointDeveloper](https://jointdevweb.firebaseapp.com/photoGallery)__.
+As a volunteer.
+I used React and Firebase.
+You can see the source code [here](https://github.com/jointDeveloper/web).

 - __A mobile application for Truck Drivers 📱🚚__.
 As an internship project at [DPS](https://digitalproductschool.io/).
 I used ReactNative and Firebase, to build a social network-like application for Truck drivers.

 - __A web application that automates the processes for tractography generation 🧠__.
 As my bachelor's degree thesis.
 You can read it [here](http://repositorio.utp.edu.co/dspace/handle/11059/9433).